adam-paz/adam-paz.github.io/IntegrationCICDWorkshop/LabGuide300.md

 cd ..
 done
 ```
+### Get Connections

-Again we loop through any connectors that are speicified in the config files and pull down their necessary data.
+Now we loop through any connectors that are specified in the config files and pull down their necessary data.
+We do this separately from our full refresh so that we can modularly do CICD.
 ```bash
 #loop through connectors to pull
 for connector in ${GET_CONNECTIONS}